josiah199/josiah199.github.io/README.md

 ## How does the files work?

 * The [index.html](index.html) is the home page.
-It gives a brief welcome and shows the times of the services.
+It gives a brief welcome and information of the times of the services.

-* The [beliefs.html](beliefs.html) gives a desciption of what the core beliefs of the church.
+* The [beliefs.html](beliefs.html) gives a desciption of the core beliefs of the church.

-* The [sunday-school.html](sunday-school.html) gives an overview the Sunday School program.
+* The [sunday-school.html](sunday-school.html) gives an overview of the Sunday School program.

-* The [ministries.html](ministries.html) is all about what the church donates too, and their way to spread The Gospel.
+* The [ministries.html](ministries.html) tells how the chuch gives its time and money, at home and abroad, to further the gospel of Jesus Christ.
  This was a four column grid with images and an overview of we do.

 * The [contact.html](contact.html) gives contact information for the church.
-We made a two column grid and a form.
+I made a two column grid and a form.

 # People Involved In this Project